 Field trips are activities that are designed to enhance a student's understanding of class material.
 Students are expected to give the teacher in charge and all chaperones full cooperation.
 All school rules apply.
-Signed permission slips will be required.
+Signed permission slips will be required for trips beyond the boundaries of the school district.
+At the time of registration, a local trip form is signed for trips within the school district.